billboos/boos/content/opportunities/_index.md

 rainfall they produce, and perhaps their human impacts.
-The appointment will be in the [Department of Earth and Planetary Science](http://eps.berkeley.edu) at [UC Berkeley](http://berkeley.edu), with an initial term of one year and the expectation that progress would merit reappointment for a second year.
+The appointment will be in the [Department of Earth and Planetary Science](http://eps.berkeley.edu) at [UC Berkeley](http://berkeley.edu), with an initial term of one year and the expectation that progress would merit reappointment for a second year or more.
 A Ph.D. or equivalent in a relevant field is required by the start date.
 Starting salary is commensurate with experience.
 UC Berkeley has an excellent benefits package and a number of policies and programs in place to support employees as they balance work and family.